AiJared/DSA_in_python/README.md

 i. <b>A Singly Linked List</b> - Where each node stores a reference to the next node in the list or

-ii. <b>A Doubly Linked List</b> - Where each node stores a reference to both the node before and after.
+ii. <b>A Doubly Linked List</b> - Where each node stores a reference to both the nodes before and after.

 iii. <b>Circular Linked List</b> - Where the last element points back to the first element.